HPV Infection – Diagnosis and Treatment in NYC for Men and Women

 What is HPV?

-Others varieties of HPV virus can cause precancerous lesions.
+Other varieties of the HPV virus can cause precancerous lesions.
 These are called high-risk HPV strains.
 HPV strains 16, 18, 31, 33, 45, 52, and 58 are the most common high-risk HPV strains.

 Men can get penile cancer from HPV.
 Women can get cancer of the vulva, cervix, or vagina from HPV.
 HPV can also cause cancers of the mouth, throat, tongue, and tonsils.